Sega Rally Championship

-SEGA Rally Championship is a 1994 racing video game developed by Sega AM3 and published by Sega.
-Originally released for arcades using the Sega Model 2 board, it was converted to the Sega Saturn in 1995 and Windows in 1997.
-The unique selling point of Sega Rally Championship was the ability to drive on different surfaces, with different friction properties, with the car's handling changing accordingly.
-As the first racing game to incorporate this feature, Sega Rally Championship is considered to be one of the milestones in the evolution of the racing game genre.
-It was also an early rally racing game and featured cooperative gameplay alongside the usual competitive multiplayer.
+Sega Rally Championship is a 1995 racing game developed and published by Sega.
+Originally released for arcades using the Sega Model 2 board, ports were published for the Sega Saturn in 1995 and Microsoft Windows in 1997.
+It is a rally racing game that simulates driving on different surfaces with varying friction, with the car's handling changing accordingly.
+As the first racing game to incorporate this feature, Sega Rally Championship is considered to be a milestone in the evolution of the racing game genre.
+The game features both cooperative and competitive multiplayer.
+An enhanced version was released for the Saturn in 1998, supporting analog controls with the Saturn 3D Pad and online play via the Sega Net Link.

-The music for the arcade game was composed by Takenobu Mitsuyoshi, while the Sega Saturn version's soundtrack consisted of a combination of newly composed music by Naofumi Hataya and arrangements of the arcade originals arranged and produced by Takayuki Hijikata previously released on the album Sega Rally Championship Ignition.
-The game spawned the Sega Rally series, in addition to inspiring Colin McRae Rally (1998).
+Sega Rally Championship received critical acclaim, with praise for its gameplay and controls, and it is considered one of the greatest video games of all time.
+The Saturn version was lauded for its accuracy to the arcade version; later ports were less well-received.
+The game spawned the Sega Rally series, and was followed by several ports and sequels on subsequent platforms.

 Gameplay

-The player can enter a "World Championship" mode consisting of three stages: Desert (which resembles African savanna), Forest (which is based on Yosemite National Park) and Mountain (which is in Corsica), where their finishing position at the end of one course is carried through to the starting position of the next course.
-In this mode, it is impossible to reach first-place position by the end of the first track; thus, the player must try to overtake as many opponent cars as possible on each track (while staying within the time limit), and gain the lead over several tracks.
-If, at the end of the third round, the player is in first place, they are able to play a fourth secret circuit called "Lakeside" (on the Saturn version, this course may then be played in time attack and split-screen multiplayer modes).
+In Sega Rally Championship, players can enter a "World Championship" mode consisting of three stages: desert, forest and mountain.
+The player's finishing position at the end of one stage is carried through to the starting position of the next stage.
+In this mode, it is impossible to reach first place by the end of the first stage; thus, the player must try to overtake as many opponent cars as possible on each track (while staying within the time limit), and gain the lead over several tracks.
+If the player is in first place at the end of the third stage, they will advance to the extra fourth stage called "Lakeside" (on the Saturn version, this course may then be played in time attack and split-screen multiplayer modes).

-Three cars are featured in the game; Didier Auriol's third generation Toyota Celica GT-Four and Juha Kankkunen's Lancia Delta HF Integrale which are both available from the start, and Sandro Munari's Lancia Stratos HF which is unlocked by finishing Lakeside in first place in home versions of the game, or by use of an easter egg in the arcade version.
-Players are given the option to drive each car in either manual or automatic transmission.
+Three cars are featured in the game; Didier Auriol's third generation Toyota Celica GT-Four and Juha Kankkunen's Lancia Delta HF Integrale which are both available from the start, and Sandro Munari's Lancia Stratos HF which is unlocked by finishing Lakeside in first place in the Saturn version, or by using an easter egg in the arcade version.
+Players may drive each car in either manual or automatic transmission.

-The game supports up to four players using cabinets linked together.
+The arcade version of the game supports up to four players using cabinets linked together, while the Saturn version supports two-player splitscreen multiplayer.